dictyBase/Migration/Server-setup.md

 * We buy and manage hardware.

 # Hybrid hosting
 Cloud style with colocated ?
-Is it possible ?
+Is it possible ? openstack ?
 Any other possiblity ?

 # Server hardware configurations

 ## Production
 ## Application server
 * 8 cores